Kinds of types in Scala, part 3: embedding some more info in a type

 In this article, I intended to talk a bit about types in Scala from the perspective of type and set theories, but also explain certain idiosyncrasies of Scala when it comes to implementing them.

-If someone was looking for a compiled version of posts 1-3, it can be found here.
+If someone is looking for a compiled version of posts 1–3, it can be found here.